rwmurdoch/Manneheimia/README.md

 ### stacked.bar.2.R

 This script has all basic tools required to create a variety of stacked bar plots.
 Care must be taken to focus the script on certain samples and taxonomic levels.

+### taxa.time.plot.R

+Plot taxa over time with a moving average and a confidence interval.
+This complements stacked bars in that this approach takes variation into account, at the expense of only plotting one taxon at a time.

 ### DEseq2.R